 Diets rich in foods containing fiber, such as some vegetables and fruits, may reduce the risk of heart disease, obesity, and type 2 diabetes.
 Avocados are a good source of fiber (3 g per 50 g serving) and are a great fresh fruit option to help boost fiber intake.

 Lu-what?
 You don’t really need to understand the technicalities of lutein to understand its benefits to the body.
 Found in leafy green veggies, carrots, and, yes, avocados, lutein’s best-known job is that of contributing to maintaining eye health as we age.

 We all know that the sun’s UV rays can do some serious damage to skin.
 Did you know that avocados can be applied directly to the skin for an all-natural moisturizing option?

-If you’re a mom-to-be, you’ve no doubt heard about how important folate is for fetal development.Avocados provide a good source of folate per 50 g serving (one-third of a medium avocado).
-Folate is important for proper brain function.
-Consuming adequate intakes of folate/folic acid may reduce the risk for premature births and birth defects.
+If you’re a mom-to-be, you’ve no doubt heard about how important folate is for fetal development.Avocados provide a good source of folate in just one-third of a medium avocado.
+Folate is important for proper brain function, and consuming adequate intakes of folate/folic acid may reduce the risk for premature births and birth defects.

 While you may be hard-pressed to convince your picky preschooler to eat avocado, babies who are being introduced to solids tend to love avocado — the perfect introduction to big-kid food.
 The avocado’s smooth creamy consistency makes it an appropriate first food a baby can enjoy. *Talk to your pediatrician about what’s right for your baby. *based on recommendations from the Academy of Nutrition and Dietetics

 Farmed in the perfect environment for fruit production, Avocados From Mexico experience multiple growing seasons and are available 365 days a year.
 So you can enjoy all of these benefits of eating avocados every day!